Moscow Peace Treaty: Terms

 Finnish Foreign Minister Väinö Tanner reading the terms of the peace treaty on the Finnish radio at noon on 13 March 1940.

 On 6 March, a Finnish delegation, led by Finnish Prime Minister Risto Ryti, travelled to Moscow.
 During the negotiations, the Red Army were close to surrounding Viipuri.
+Finnish President Kyösti Kallio resisted the idea of giving up any territory to the Soviet Union, but eventually agreed to sign the treaty; when he signed the document, the tormented president uttered the well-known words:

+Let the hand wither that signs this monstrous treaty!

 The treaty was signed on the evening of 12 March, Moscow Time, or 1 hour on 13 March, Finnish time.
 The protocol appended to the treaty stipulated that the fighting should end at noon, Leningrad time (11:00 Finnish time), and the fighting continued until then.

 Finland ceded approximately half of Finnish Karelia, exceeding the amount of territory demanded by the Soviets before the war.
 The ceded area included Finland's industrial centre, the city of Viipuri (Finland's second-largest city [Population Register] or fourth-largest city [Church and Civil Register], depending on the census data), Käkisalmi, Sortavala, Suojärvi, and the whole of Viipuri Bay (with its islands).
 Much of this territory was still held by the Finnish Army.
 Military troops and remaining civilians were hastily evacuated inside the new border: 422,000 Finns, i.e. 12% of Finland's population, left their homes.

 There was also an area that the Russians captured during the war that remained in Finnish hands according to the treaty: Petsamo.
 The treaty also stipulated that Finland would grant free passage for Soviet civilians through Petsamo to Norway.

 Finland also had to cede a part of the Salla area, the Finnish part of the Kalastajansaarento (Rybachi) Peninsula in the Barents Sea, and in the Gulf of Finland the islands of Suursaari, Tytärsaari, Lavansaari (now Moshchny Island о. Мощный), Peninsaari (now Maly Island, о. Малый) and Seiskari.
 Finally, the Hanko Peninsula was leased to the Soviet Union as a naval base for 30 years at an annual rent of 8 million marks.
 The total area ceded by Finland amounted to approximately 9% of its territory.

 Contrary to a common belief, the Soviet troops' transfer rights by railway to the Hanko base were not granted in the peace treaty, but they were demanded on 9 July, after Sweden had acknowledged the railway transit of Wehrmacht troops to occupied Norway.

 Additional demands were the handing over any equipment and installations on the territories that were ceded.
 Thus Finland had to hand over 75 locomotives, 2,000 railroad cars, and a number of cars, trucks and ships.
 The Enso industrial area, which was clearly on the Finnish side of the border, as it was drawn in the peace treaty, was also soon added to the Finnish losses of territory and equipment.